 MOTOR VEHICLE REPAIRS

-A repair shop can employ unlicensed apprentices and helpers.
+A repair shop can also employ unlicensed apprentices and helpers.
 These unlicensed individuals must be assigned to a licensed mechanic and are the responsibility of the licensed mechanic.
 A licensed mechanic can only supervise five unlicensed apprentices or helpers at a time.

 Got estimate?
 Hawaii law requires licensed repair dealers and mechanics provide a written estimate before starting any work.
 If, after starting work, the estimated price increases by more than $100 or 10%, the customer should be contacted before work starts.
 A consumer can waive the right to be notified, but that waiver should be in writing.
 Written estimates protect both consumers and the licensees they deal with, making it clear the work to be performed and the parts to be used.